CedyrLabs/DroneCAN/README.md

 # What is DroneCAN?
-[DroneCAN](https://dronecan.github.io) (previously known as UAVCAN) is a modern, light-weight, decentralised peer network aimed at UAV's, robotics and space applications.
+[DroneCAN](https://dronecan.github.io) (previously known as UAVCAN) is a modern, light-weight, decentralised protocol

+peer network aimed at UAV's, robotics and space applications.
 The standard has popular commercial support from leading UAV flight controller projects such as [Ardupilot](https://ardupilot.org) and [PX4](https://px4.io).

 ## Where does DroneCAN fit within the serial protcol space
 DroneCAN is a continuation from a previous project, known as UAVCAN.
+It currently competes with other establihed industial communication protocol standards such as [MODBUS](https://modbus.org) and robotics protocols such as [ROS](https://www.ros.org).

 ![serial-history](/images/serial-history.png "Serial Protocol History") *Credit https://zubax.com/technologies/cyphal*